 Pip is the standard way of installing Python packages and should work on most platforms and systems.
 We recommend this installation method for most Python users.

-- If you are using Anaconda Python, then you can install Gurobi through Gurobi's conda channel by running:
+- If you are using Anaconda Python, you can install Gurobi through Gurobi's conda channel:

 conda install -c gurobi gurobi

 - Download the full Gurobi installation package from our website and install Gurobi.

 - In your shell/terminal, navigate to the Gurobi installation folder (GUROBI_HOME) and run: